 The time frame between authorization and capture might vary from one PSP (payment solutions provider) to another.

-Third Party Payment Processor Example: Third Party Payment Processor in India
+Third-Party Payment Processor Example: Third-Party Payment Processors in India

 Now that we’ve covered the concept, let us take a look at the advantages and disadvantages.